DonnoDK/LWTML/README.md

 ==================================

 Lightweight Terminal Media Library, or LWTML for short, is a small C++ library that makes it easy to output simple graphics to a supported terminal emulator.
+It also provides non-blocking keyboard input and timing - both useful in soft-realtime interactive applications and games.

 But why?
 -------